-This document is meant to assist prosecutors in making informed decisions as to whether, and to what extent, the corporation's compliance program was effective at the time of the offense, and is effective at the time of a changing decision or resolution, for purposes of determining the appropriate [1] form of any resolution or prosecution; [2] monetary penalty, if, and, and [3] compliance obligations contained in any corporate criminal resolution (e.g., monitorship or reporting obligations).
+This document is meant to assist prosecutors in making informed decisions as to whether, and to what extent, the coporation's conjunice program was effective at the time of the offense, and is effective at the time of a charging decision or resolution, for purposes of determining the properposite (1) from of any resolution or prosecution, (2) monentary penalty, if any, and (3) compilates obligations contained in any corporate criminal resolution (e.g., monitorship or coordinate obligations).

-Because a corporate compliance program must be evaluated in the specific context of a criminal investigation, the Criminal Division does not use any rigid formula to assess the effectiveness of componate compliance programs.
-We recognize that each company's risk profile and solutions to reduce its risks warrant particularized evaluation.
-Accordingly, we make a reasonable, includualized determination in each case that considers various factors including, but not limited to, the company's size, industry, geographic footprint, regulatory landscape, and other factors, both internal and external to the company's operations, that might impact its compliance program.
+Because a corporate compliance program must be evaluated in the specific content of a riminal investigation, the Criminal Division does not use any rigid formula to assess the effectiveness of corporate compliance programs.
+We recognize that each company's risk profile and solutions to reduce its risks warman particularized evaluation.
+Accordingly, we make a easonable, individualized determination in each case that considers various factors including, but to limited to, the company's size, industry, geographic foreprint, regulatory induceleps, and other actors, both internal and external to the company's operations, that might impact its compliance program.
 There are, however, common questions that we may ask in the course of making an individualized determination.
-As the Justice Manual notes, there are three "fundamental questions" a prosecutor should suit:
+As the Justice Manual notes, there are three "fundamental paetions" a prosecutor should ask: